Retirement Life

 Unless you have good reason to expect that your longevity may be curtailed, plan to live a long time.
 Set aside an amount of money that will give you at least a basic standard of living from, say age 80.
 The balance can then be enjoyed in the years up to age 80 without fear of running out of money.

-How Lifetime Retirement Income helps you manage your longevity risk?
+How Lifetime Retirement Income helps manage your longevity risk?

-Our retirement income plans are designed for the long haul, managing your funds through to age 99 if you choose.
-And if you'd like to enjoy more spending early on, we can help with that too—ensuring you still have plenty left in the pot for later in life.
+Our Lifetime Retirement Income Fund has plans designed for the long haul, managing your funds through to whatever age you choose.
+And if you'd like to enjoy more spending early on, we can help with that too—while ensuring you still have plenty left in the pot for later in life.

 2. Health risk